Frame-Voyager: Learning to Query Frames for Video Large Language Models: Analysis of Computation Cost

 In this section, we analyze the additional overhead introduced by \name based on VILA-8B.
 First, in terms of parameter size, our method introduces two MLPs, and the additional parameters account for $0.2$\% of the original model's parameter.
 Next, we analyze the time overhead.
 During training, the original model required $5.1$k GPU hours\citep{lin2024vila}, while \name requires $64$ GPU hours, representing an additional training time of $1.25$\% of the original.

 For inference, we randomly sample $100$ examples from Video-MME to measure the model’s inference latency.
 Using the experimental setting from our main paper, the average inference latency for the uniform sampling baseline is $1.329$ seconds per example, while for \name it is $1.696$ seconds, indicating that our method introduces an additional latency overhead of approximately $27.6$\%.
+Meanwhile, Frame-Voyager uses $23,069$ MiB and the baseline uses $22,425$ MiB, making a difference of 2.9\%.